the-coded/codex-ai/pkg/changelog/README.md

 ### 🔧 Development Mode

-When working directly in the codex-ai repository:
+When working directly in the codex repository:

 ```bash
 # 1. Activate virtual environment (only needed once)